 - Press and hold the round pairing button on the back of the charging case.

-- After 10 seconds, the light will change to white.
+- After 10 seconds, the status light should change from flashing amber to white.

 - The AirPods will be reset, and you can pair them again.